aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/calculate-pin-values-and-setting-size-of-a-shape/_index.md

 ### **Setting Height and Width Programming Sample**
 The code snippet below shows how to set the shape's height and width.
 The code looks for a shape name rectangle, with the shape ID 1, and sets its Height and Width as double.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-ChangeShapeSize-ChangeShapeSize.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-ChangeShapeSize-ChangeShapeSize.cs" >}}